jeanpehk/doubly-generic/README.md

 ## Example

-Usage of doubly-generic map with the library,
+Usage of a doubly-generic map with the library:

 ```coq
 Compute ngmap 3 tprod